ALib C++ Library

 In release-compilations, this method has the same simple inline implementation as SetLength, it just sets the internal field length to the given value.
 The reason for the method's existence is primarily readability of the code: The name expresses that the given newLength is shorter than the current length.

-In debug-compilations, an assertion is raised if the length provided is longer than the current length.
+In debug-compilations, an error is raised if the length provided is longer than the current length.
 An equal value is accepted.

 In situations when it is sure that a new length is equal or shorter to the existing one, the use of this method is recommended over the use of SetLength.
 This is especially true for the frequent use case where a "base string" should be restored after one or more concatenations had been performed.